International relations (1814–1919): Balkan Wars

 The continuing collapse of the Ottoman Empire led to two wars in the Balkans, in 1912 and 1913, which were a prelude to World War I. By 1900 nation states had formed in Bulgaria, Greece, Montenegro and Serbia.
 Nevertheless, many of their ethnic compatriots lived under the control of the Ottoman Empire.
 In 1912, these countries formed the Balkan League.
 There were three main causes of the First Balkan War.
 The Ottoman Empire was unable to reform itself, govern satisfactorily, or deal with the rising ethnic nationalism of its diverse peoples.
 Secondly, the Great Powers quarreled among themselves and failed to ensure that the Ottomans would carry out the needed reforms.
 This led the Balkan states to impose their own solution.
 Most important, the members of the Balkan League were confident that it could defeat the Turks.
 Their prediction was accurate, as Constantinople called for terms after six weeks of fighting.

 The First Balkan War broke out when the League attacked the Ottoman Empire on 8 October 1912 and ended seven months later with the Treaty of London, 1913.
 After five centuries, the Ottoman Empire lost virtually all of its possessions in the Balkans.
 The Treaty had been imposed by the Great Powers, and the victorious Balkan states were dissatisfied with it.
 Bulgaria was dissatisfied over the division of the spoils in Macedonia, made in secret by its former allies, Serbia and Greece.
 Bulgaria attacked to force them out of Macedonia, beginning the Second Balkan War.
 The Serbian and Greek armies repulsed the Bulgarian offensive and counter-attacked into Bulgaria, while Romania and the Ottoman Empire also attacked Bulgaria and gained (or regained) territory.
 In the resulting Treaty of Bucharest, Bulgaria lost most of the territories it had gained in the First Balkan War.

 The long-term result was heightened tension in the Balkans.
 Relations between Austria and Serbia became increasingly bitter.
 Russia felt humiliated after Austria and Germany prevented it from helping Serbia.
 Bulgaria and Turkey were also dissatisfied, and eventually joined Austria and Germany in the First World War.

-Coming of World War
+Coming of World War I

 European diplomatic alignments in 1914; Italy was neutral in 1914 and switched to the Entente in 1915.

 The main causes of World War I, which broke out unexpectedly in central Europe in summer 1914, included many factors, such as the conflicts and hostility of the four decades leading up to the war.
 Militarism, alliances, imperialism, and ethnic nationalism played major roles.
 However the immediate origins of the war lay in the decisions taken by statesmen and generals during the Crisis of 1914, which was sparked by the assassination of Archduke Franz Ferdinand (the Archduke of Austria Hungary) by a Serbian secret organization, the Black Hand.